ericdallo/metrepl/README.md

 ### Exporters

+Available exporters:

 - `stdout`: Export the metric to current nREPL process stdout, useful for debugging.
 - `file`: Export the metric to a file, appending each metric in a new line.
 - `otlp`: Export the metric via [OpenTelemetry](https://opentelemetry.io/) to what user configured.

+By default no exporter is enabled, you need to manually configure which one(s) you want to enable, example: `{:exporters {:stdout {:enabled? true}}}`.

 For all available exporters and their configs, check [here](./docs/all-exporters.edn).